PetsFilled Us

 More Than a Metaphor

-The kingfisher joined other birds in his language, like the wise corvus corone and the tender turtle dove.
-Each served a different role.
+The kingfisher shares literary space with other symbolically loaded birds like the wise corvus corone (carrion crow) and the devoted turtle dove.
+Each represents different aspects of human experience observed in nature.

 9. Ecological Hero: How It Helps Rivers Stay Alive